TiagoSilvaPereira/PowerCrud-CLI/readme.md

 The unique exception is the powercrud-mysql plug.
 It is native, you don't need to install it.

+So finally, you can run
+    powercrud name_project.json

+This command will generate all the project in the specified "output_directory".

+## Available Plugs

 At this moment, the available plugs are:
-    - powercrud-mysql (Generate the mysql database, is Native, you cannot install it)
+    * powercrud-mysql (Generate the mysql database, is Native, you cannot install it)
-    - powercrud-spa-angular1-bootstrap (Used to generate a Angular 1 + Bootstrap SPA App)
+    * powercrud-spa-angular1-bootstrap (Used to generate a Angular 1 + Bootstrap SPA App)
-    - powercrud-api-php-slim (Used to generate a API with PHP and Slim Framework)
+    * powercrud-api-php-slim (Used to generate a API with PHP and Slim Framework)

 I'll create more Plugs coming soon.
 This only the first version.